 The College of Education supports the Future Teachers Learning Community located on the second and third floors of the Hulen dormitory.
 The Future Teachers Learning Community is open to all students who are interested in pursuing teacher certification.

-Register for housing online at the housing website.
+Register for housing online at University Student Housing.

 The College of Education sponsors a number of Study Abroad Experiences for our future educators.
 Students can participate in study abroad experiences after completion of two long semesters at Texas Tech.

 Dr. Irma Almager leads a Maymester Study Abroad trip to Santiago, Dominican Republic.
 The students live with Dominican families during their stay, work daily in a bilingual school, attend an evening university course with local Dominican teachers and participate in excursions to the rain forest in Jarabacoa, the beaches in Puerto Plata, and local museums in Santiago.

 For more information please contact Dr. Irma Almager via email at email@example.com.